jacubero/aws-architect-associate/docs/network.rst

 Method 1
 ^^^^^^^^

-You will need to define an entry in the routing table with destination ``0.0.0.0/0`` and the target is an ENI (Elastic Network Interface) of an EC2 instance within a public subnet.
+You will need to define an entry in the route table with destination ``0.0.0.0/0`` and the target is an ENI (Elastic Network Interface) of an EC2 instance within a public subnet.
 This EC2 instance has reachability to the Internet via an Internet Gateway.

 .. figure:: /networks_d/method1.png
    :align: center